 NLIR target at several industry sectors: Oil and gas, Polymer, Food and Agriculture, Pharmaceutical, Chemical, Medical Diagnostic and Environmental.

-The NLIR 2.0 – 5.0 µm Spectrometer S2050 is based on a novel measurement scheme that upconverts the MIR light to near-visible light.
+Developers in both industry and research use mid-infrared (MIR) spectrometers for non-invasive characterization of gases, liquids, and solids as well as characterization of light sources.
+The NLIR 2.0 – 5.0 µm Spectrometer (S2050-400/S2050-130k) is based on a novel measurement scheme that upconverts the MIR light to near-visible light.
 Silicon-based near-visible light detectors are far superior to MIR light detectors in terms of detectivity, speed, and noise.
 The NLIR upconversion technology, therefore, brings these attractive features and the advantages that follow, to the MIR regime.

 The NLIR S2050 spectrometers cover a broad part of the MIR spectrum where the spectral fingerprints of many C-H bonds of gases are located together with those of a number of other common gases.
 Many plastics (independent of color) also absorb in this MIR region, which makes indentification easily accessible